 An historic audit carried out by your guide, local archaeologist Jeanette Ratcliffe, as part of promoting sustainable use of the estuary, recorded 1200 sites and structures around the its 70-mile shore.

 Booking takes place on Fal River Cornwall’s website.
 Please follow the booking link provided for each Estuary Cruise.

 You board and disembark at Prince of Wales Pier, Falmouth.

 Getting on and off the boat involves going up and down quay steps, which you will need to be able to manage.
 Once on board you can sit inside the saloon or climb stairs to the open-air top deck.
 The waters of the Fal Estuary are generally sheltered and sea sickness is unlikely, unless you are particularly prone to it.

 The Estuary Cruises are suitable for older children who love a boat trip and an historical adventure.
 They must be accompanied by parents or guardians, who will take responsibility for their welfare and safety.

 You need to wear clothing suitable for being on the water, where the air temperature is often cooler and the weather can be unpredictable.
 If you like sitting outside, additional warm layers and wind/waterproofs (plus suncreen during hot weather) are recommended.
 A camera and binoculars would also come in handy.

-Unfortunately, owing to the length of time you will be on board (2.5 hours) and out of respect for other passengers, Fal River Cornwall have a no-dogs rule on these cruises.
+Unfortunately, owing to the length of time you will be on board (2.5 or 3.5 hours) and out of respect for other passengers, Fal River Cornwall have a no-dogs rule on these cruises.